Sustainable Aging - An online IARU course, 2021

 Registration deadline: 22 March, 2021, 23:59 CET.

 Maria Kristiansen has a background in public health sciences.
 She is Associate Professor and Research Group Leader at the Department of Public Health and CEHA, University of Copenhagen.
 Her group conducts interdisciplinary and mix-methods research into person-centered healthcare for older adults.
 Email: firstname.lastname@example.org.

 Claus Desler is a molecular biologist with speciality in aging and immuno-metabolism.
-He is Assistant Professor at Faculty of Health and Medical Sciences, CEHA at University of Copenhagen.
+He is Associate Professor at Faculty of Health and Medical Sciences, CEHA at University of Copenhagen.
 Email: email@example.com.